aikige/homeBinWin/README.md

 %USERPROFILE%\bin scripts for Windows Environment
 =================================================

-This folder stores utility script which I'm usually using in my Winodws environment.
+This folder stores utility script which I'm usually using in my Windows environment.

 ## Setup